john2x/notes/magic.markdown

 "What?
 I just wanted to know which cards are considered Standard legal. "

-Since the current rotation includes the Zendikar block, M11, Scars of Mirrodin block and M12, any cards which has the symbol of those sets are Standard legal.
+Since the current rotation includes the Zendikar block, M11, Scars of Mirrodin block and M12, any card which has the symbol of those sets are Standard legal.

 ![The symbols of the current Standard][standardsymbols]